WNBW-DT: Newscasts

-WGFL and WNBW simulcast CBS 4 News, which produces 6:00 and 11:00 p.m. newscasts for the Gainesville area and cut-ins during the stations' respective national morning shows.
+WGFL and WNBW simulcast CBS 4 News, which produced 6 and 11 p.m. newscasts for the Gainesville area and cut-ins during the stations' respective national morning shows.
 The news service was known as GTN News until 2016 and produced by Independent News Network in Davenport, Iowa.
-The newscasts are currently presented from Sinclair's WPEC in West Palm Beach.
+The newscasts were produced at Sinclair's WPEC in West Palm Beach.

+On May 12, 2023, the stations aired one final newscast, as Sinclair discontinued the local news operation.
+Both stations now run editions of Sinclair's nationally syndicated newscast The National News Desk in place of locally-produced newscasts.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Until June 3, 2015, WYME-CD did not air a digital signal, as with the case of many Class A stations.
 WYME-CD is also broadcast as WNBW's fourth subchannel.

 As part of the repacking process following the 2016–2017 FCC incentive auction, WNBW shifted from transmitting on channel 9 to channel 8 on May 1, 2020.